celestiaorg/celestia-app/pkg/proof/README.md

 Now that we managed to prove that `SR1` and `SR2` were both committed to by the Celestia data root, and that the *share commitment* was generated using `SR1` and `SR2`, then, we would have proven that the *share commitment* was committed to by the Celestia data root, which means that **the blob data that generated the *share commitment* was included in a Celestia block**.

 [IMPORTANT] As of the current version, the generation and verification of share commitment proofs to data root is still not supported.

+#### Compact proofs

+More compact proofs can be generated but are out of the scope of this document.
+More details can be found in [ADR-011](https://github.com/celestiaorg/celestia-app/blob/main/docs/architecture/adr-011-optimistic-blob-size-independent-inclusion-proofs-and-pfb-fraud-proofs.md).